 Also, the pigments are more commonly added as colorants in clay bodies and glazes.
 Some pigments are specifically formulated for clay bodies while some are not suitable at all.
 When used in a clay, pigments are usually used in engobes and slips as a coating for clay rather than pigmenting the entire body.
 The exception to this would be using stains to tint porcelain for neriage work.
 Pigments can be used in underglazes for brushing onto greenware, earthenware or bisque.
 If used only with water as a medium, some glazes may crawl, so for best results mix with transparent glaze to obtain different color glazes.
 When using pigments in glazes, usually in concentrations of 1–10%, a little more care must be taken because some pigment systems react with materials in a glaze.

-Fairy Tale pink - Ceramic Pigment Stain Oxide by BASF made in Germany
+Fairy Tale pink - Ceramic Pigment Stain Oxide by BASF Germany

 - Brand: BASF